 Day 1: Join Moscow Free Tour, and Then Take a Closer Look of Red Square

 The Moscow Free Tour is a great way to kick start your visit to Moscow – and it should be the first thing you do before activating your City Pass.
 It’s been in operation for a long time, and I heard it’s getting popular among tourists.
 The tour is free, and it covers the center of Moscow – mainly the famous landmarks and sights around Red Square.

-The tour starts every day at 10:30am and it is required to make a booking.
+The tour starts every day at 10:30 am and it is required to make a booking.
 The professional and friendly tour guide first gave the group a brief introduction about Moscow’s history, culture, sights, stories, and curious oddities.
-Then we started walking toward the Red Square along the Varvarka Street and we were introduced to a lot of famous buildings, landmarks, and monuments including GUM, Lenin’s Mausoleum, State Historical Museum, St. Basil’s Cathedral, and Moscow Kremlin.
+Then we started walking toward the Red Square along Varvarka Street and we were introduced to a lot of famous buildings, landmarks, and monuments including GUM, Lenin’s Mausoleum, State Historical Museum, St. Basil’s Cathedral, and Moscow Kremlin.

 The tour takes only 2 hours and we didn’t get to be guided into the buildings.
 Yet it gave us background information about what we were about to see.
 The tour ended outside GUM where we were introduced to have a taste of some very cheap and authentic local dishes in a restaurant – to find out which restaurant, how to book the free tour, and some tips and afterthoughts for traveling in Moscow, check out: We are here!
 Moscow!

 After the free tour and lunch, take a closer look at the attractions around Red Square.
 Walk around in GUM, visit the State Historical Museum, take pictures of the Kazan Cathedral and Senate Palace, and mail postcard in the nearby post office.
 Of course, St. Basil’s Cathedral is the centerpiece of Red Square and no one would miss it.
 Unlike many other spectacular cathedrals that have a giant hall for a large assembly, St. Basil’s is cozy and intimate.
 Now, the former cathedral served only as a museum that showcases exquisite artwork and fresco, with multicolored domes that are featured in almost every defining shot of Russia.